omniauth/omniauth-saml/README.md

 ## Versioning

 We tag and release gems according to the [Semantic Versioning](http://semver.org/) principle.
+In addition to the guidelines of Semantic Versioning, we follow a further guideline that otherwise backwards-compatible dependency upgrades for security reasons should generally be cause for a MINOR version upgrade as opposed to a PATCH version upgrade.
+Backwards-incompatible dependency upgrades for security reasons should still result in a MAJOR version upgrade for this library.

 ## Usage